NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 - *username:* property is a unique user's identifier; can be a number formatted as a string, ex. ``000001``
 - *usernameForDisplay:* this is how user will be display in SkillTree dashboard

+#### skills.authorization.userQueryUri endpoint

+This endpoint used by the SkillTree dashboard dropdowns to suggest existing users.

-The endpoint configured by ``skills.authorization.userQueryUri`` must return a list of the above JSON objects for user DN's that meet the query criteria.
+The endpoint configured by ``skills.authorization.userQueryUri`` and expects query parameter, for example: ``/userQuery?query={query}``.
+This endpoint must return a list of the above JSON objects for user DN's that meet the query criteria.
 For example:

 ```json
 [
     {